smtifahim/TARA-Ontology-Repository/csv-adapter-script/readme.md

 # TARA Acupoints Ontology Adapter

 The python script `acupoints_ontology_adapter.py` automates the CSV to OWL transformation process for the TARA Acupoints Ontology Project.
 The script automatically extracts information from a set of [CSV files relevant to the project](../csv-files) and transforms the information into an intergated OWL-DL ontology.
 After running the script the generated ontology file `tara-acupoints.ttl` will be saved under `../ontology-files/generated` directory.
-Observing the [Sample Execution](#sample-execution) of the script should provide an understanding of the overall transformation process.
+Observing the [Sample Execution](#sample-execution) of the script should provide an understanding about the ontology adapter.

 ## Prerequisites